Deng Xiaoping Theory: Synopsis

-In 1992, fourteen years after Deng had become China's leader, he embarked on a tour of southern China (南巡).
-During this trip he uttered his famous phrase: "Open up" (开放).
-"Open up" would be the foundation for China's economic development up until the present day.
+In 1992, fourteen years after Deng had become China's leader, he embarked on a tour of southern China.
+It was during this trip that Deng Xiaoping uttered the phrase "open up" (开放 Kāifàng), which would be the foundation for China's economic development up until the present day.

-Dengists also take a very strong position against any form of personality cult which appeared in the Soviet Union during Stalin's rule, Cuba and the current North Korea.
+Dengists also take a very strong position against any form of cult of personality.

+14th National Congress report

+In 1992, the Jiang Zemin presented a report at the 14th CCP National Congress summarizing the main contents of Deng Xiaoping Theory into nine points.